Endoplasmic reticulum: Bioenergetics regulation of ER ATP supply by a CaATiER mechanism

 The endoplasmic reticulum does not harbor an ATP-regeneration machinery, and therefore requires ATP import from mitochondria.
 The imported ATP is vital for the ER to carry out its house keeping cellular functions, such as for protein folding and trafficking.

 The ER ATP transporter, SLC35B1/AXER, was recently cloned and characterized, and the mitochondria supply ATP to the ER through a Ca^{2+}-antagonized transport into the ER (CaATiER) mechanism.
 The CaATiER mechanism shows sensitivity to cytosolic Ca^{2+} ranging from high nM to low μM range, with the Ca^{2+}-sensing element yet to be identified and validated.

+Membrane contact sites and cell migration

+Beyond its biosynthetic and homeostatic roles, the endoplasmic reticulum is highly dynamic and forms membrane contact sites with other organelles and the plasma membrane, supporting lipid exchange, Ca^{2+} signalling and spatial control of signalling pathways.
+In migrating cells, ER–plasma membrane contact sites can become polarized, forming rear-to-front gradients that help maintain front–back polarity and directional migration.
+In epithelial monolayers, ER architecture can be reorganized by tissue edge curvature, influencing epithelial migration modes and tissue remodelling dynamics.

 Clinical significance

 Increased and supraphysiological ER stress in pancreatic β cells disrupts normal insulin secretion, leading to hyperinsulinemia and consequently peripheral insulin resistance associated with obesity in humans.
 Human clinical trials also suggested a causal link between obesity-induced increase in insulin secretion and peripheral insulin resistance.

 Abnormalities in XBP1 lead to a heightened endoplasmic reticulum stress response and subsequently causes a higher susceptibility for inflammatory processes that may even contribute to Alzheimer's disease.
 In the colon, XBP1 anomalies have been linked to the inflammatory bowel diseases including Crohn's disease.

 The unfolded protein response (UPR) is a cellular stress response related to the endoplasmic reticulum.
 The UPR is activated in response to an accumulation of unfolded or misfolded proteins in the lumen of the endoplasmic reticulum.
 The UPR functions to restore normal function of the cell by halting protein translation, degrading misfolded proteins, and activating the signaling pathways that lead to increasing the production of molecular chaperones involved in protein folding.
 Sustained overactivation of the UPR has been implicated in prion diseases as well as several other neurodegenerative diseases and the inhibition of the UPR could become a treatment for those diseases.